Updated December 17, 2020

 For 2021 we are able to set a schedule that combines safety with appealing destinations.

-- We have added more domestic tour locations since international travel will continue to have restrictions.
+- We have added more domestic tour locations to accommodate the increased interest in staying local.

 - We have identified tours that require fewer or even no shuttles at all, so you never have to get in a van or restaurant.